Stockholm: Demographics

 Residents of Stockholm are known as Stockholmers ("stockholmare").
-Languages spoken in Greater Stockholm outside of Swedish include Finnish, one of the official minority languages of Sweden; and English, as well as Albanian, Bosnian, Syriac, Arabic, Turkish, Kurdish, Persian, Somali, Dutch, Spanish, Serbian and Croatian.
+Languages spoken in Greater Stockholm outside of Swedish include Finnish, one of the official minority languages of Sweden, and English, as well as Albanian, Bosnian, Neo-Aramaic (Sureth/Turoyo), Arabic, Turkish, Kurdish, Persian, Somali, Dutch, Spanish, Serbian and Croatian.

-Stockholm has been home to a significant Finnish-minority since the 13th century.
+Stockholm has been home to a significant Finnish minority since the 13th century.
 At the end of the 15th century up to 20% of the population in Stockholm consisted of Finns.
 The Finska församlingen has offered church services since the 16th century, and in 1725 the Finnish Church was opened.
-74,000 people in Stockholm have a Finnish-background, which makes Stockholm home to the largest Finnish population in Sweden.
-Finnish, alongside with Meänkieli and the Sami languages have a protected minority status in Stockholm.
-This gives the right to use their language when contacting authorities, as well as the right to child and elderly care in their languages.
-Romani chib and Yiddish are also recognized minority languages, and have a strengthened right to their language in education.
+74,000 people in Stockholm have a Finnish background, which makes Stockholm home to the largest Finnish population in Sweden.
+Finnish along with Meänkieli and the Sami languages have protected minority status in Stockholm.
+This gives their speakers the right to use their language when contacting authorities, as well as the right to child and elderly care in their languages.
+Romani and Yiddish are also recognized minority languages, and have a strengthened right to their language in education.

-The entire Stockholm metropolitan area, consisting of 26 municipalities, has a population of over 2.2 million, making it the most populous city in the Nordic region.
+The entire Stockholm metropolitan area, consisting of 26 municipalities, has a population of over 2.2 million, making it the most populous region in the Nordic countries.
 The Stockholm urban area, defined only for statistical purposes, had a total population of 1,630,738 in 2015.
 In the following municipalities some of the districts are contained within the Stockholm urban area, though not all: